impactcrew/nowplaying-for-plex/README.md

 1. Download the latest `PlexWidget.dmg` from the Releases page
 2. Open the DMG file
 3. Drag `PlexWidget.app` to the `Applications` folder
+4. **Right-click** `PlexWidget.app` in Applications and select **"Open"**
+5. Click **"Open"** in the security dialog to bypass Gatekeeper
+6. If you see a "no internet connection" error during onboarding:
+   - Go to **System Settings** > **Privacy & Security**
+   - Scroll down and click **"Open Anyway"** next to the PlexWidget message
+   - **OR** run this Terminal command: `sudo xattr -rd com.apple.quarantine /Applications/PlexWidget.app`
-4. Launch PlexWidget and complete the onboarding setup
+7. Relaunch PlexWidget and complete the onboarding setup
-5. Grant Keychain access when prompted
+8. Grant Keychain access when prompted

-**Note:** First launch may show a Gatekeeper warning.
-Right-click the app and select "Open" to bypass this.

 **Universal Binary:** Works natively on both Intel (x86_64) and Apple Silicon (arm64) Macs.

+**Coming Soon:** PlexWidget will be published to the Mac App Store for easier installation and automatic updates.

 ### Build from Source (Advanced)